National University of Music Bucharest

 The National University of Music Bucharest (Universitatea Națională de Muzică București, UNMB) is a university-level school of music located in Bucharest, Romania.
 Established as a school of music in 1863 and reorganized as an academy in 1931, it has functioned as a public university since 2001.
-It also offered training in drama until 1950, when this function was taken over by two institutes which were later reunited as the UNATC.
+It also offered training in drama until 1950, when this function was taken over by two institutes which were later reunited as the Caragiale National University of Theatre and Film (UNATC).

 Structure

 The National University of Music is divided into two faculties: the Faculty of Composition, Musicology and Musical Pedagogy and the Faculty of Performing Arts.
 Administratively, it is divided into the Department of Scientific Research and Artistic Activities, the Department of International Relations and European Programs, the Teacher Training Department, the Music Shows Department, and the Low-Residency Program Department (see also Education in Romania).

-The main building and Rectorate is situated at Ştirbei Vodă Street, 33.
-As of 2010, UNMB's Rector is Dan Dediu.
+The main building and Rectorate is situated at 33, Știrbei Vodă Street in Sector 1 of Bucharest.
+As of 2025, UNMB's Rector is Diana Asinefta Moș.

 History

-The UNMB was established in June 1863 as the Music and Declamation Conservatory (Conservatorul de Muzică şi Declamaţiune, also translated as Music and Drama Conservatory), by decree of Domnitor Alexandru Ioan Cuza.
-Initially, it was a secondary education institution which included two main sections, the Institute of Vocal Music and the School of Instrumental Music, with branches in Bucharest and Iaşi, Moldavia's former capital.
-The Bucharest branch replaced the Philharmonic School (Şcoala Filarmonică), which also offered lessons in acting.
+The university was established in June 1863 as the Music and Declamation Conservatory (Conservatorul de Muzică și Declamațiune, also translated as Music and Drama Conservatory), by decree of Domnitor Alexandru Ioan Cuza.
+Initially, it was a secondary education institution which included two main sections, the Institute of Vocal Music and the School of Instrumental Music, with branches in Bucharest and Iași, Moldavia's former capital.
+The Bucharest branch replaced the Philharmonic School (Școala Filarmonică), which also offered lessons in acting.